-- 1) Sudden Cardiac Arrest (SCA): person has no pulse and is not breathing; - 2) CTAS I: severely ill, requires resuscitation (i.e. major trauma, choking, etc.); - 3) CTAS II: requires emergent care and rapid medical intervention (i.e. head injury, heart attack); - 4) CTAS III: requires urgent care (i.e. mild asthma); - 5) CTAS IV: requires less-urgent care (i.e. earache); and - 6) CTAS V: requires non-urgent care (i.e. sore throat).
+- 1) Sudden Cardiac Arrest (SCA): person has no pulse and is not breathing; - 2) \CTAS I: severely ill, requires resuscitation (e.g., major trauma, choking, etc.); - 3) \CTAS II: requires emergent care and rapid medical intervention (e.g., head injury, heart attack); - 4) \CTAS III: requires urgent care (e.g., mild asthma); - 5) \CTAS IV: requires less-urgent care (e.g., earache); and - 6) \CTAS V: requires non-urgent care (e.g., sore throat).

 The first two categories in the response time performance plan are SCA patients and CTAS Level I patients.
-For each of these two categories the MOHLTC has set the response time target and it is up to the municipality to monitor and then report the percentage of the time that they will meet the response time target.
-For SCA patients the provincial response time standard for getting a defibrillator to the call is six (6) minutes from the time the ambulance crew is notified.
+For each of these two categories the MOH has set the response time target, and it is up to the municipality to monitor and then report the percentage of the time that they will meet the response time target.
+For SCA patients, the provincial response time standard for getting a defibrillator to the call is six (6) minutes from the time the ambulance crew is notified.
 The municipality is permitted to count the time that any defibrillator (including Fire Department and Public Access Defibrillators) was used to assist a victim of SCA.